-- (1) The Retail Segment includes commissions and fees reported in the "Other" column of the Segment Information in Note 16 of the Notes to the Consolidated Financial Statements, which includes corporate and consolidation items - Total core commissions and fees is defined as total commissions and fees less (i) Contingents, and less (ii) GSCs. - "Organic Revenue," which is a non-GAAP financial measure, is defined as total core commissions and fees less (i) the first twelve months of commission and fee revenues generated from acquisitions, less (ii) divested business (net commissions and fees generated from offices, and books of business sold by the Company) with the associated revenue removed from the corresponding period of the prior year, and less (iii) for the calculation of Organic Revenue in 2018, the impact of the New Revenue Standard.
+(1) Total core commissions and fees, which is a non-GAAP financial measure, is defined as total commissions and fees, less (i) Contingents, and less (ii) GSCs.

+(2) "Organic Revenue," which is a non-GAAP financial measure, is defined as total core commissions and fees less (i) the first twelve months of commission and fee revenues generated from acquisitions, less (ii) divested business (net commissions and fees generated from offices, and books of business sold by the Company) with the associated revenue removed from the corresponding period of the prior year, and less (iii) for the calculation of Organic Revenue in 2018, the impact of the New Revenue Standard.